HorizenOfficial/nodetracker/README.md

    #### Update nodetracker
    NOTE:  for backward compatibility the folder can be named 'secnodetracker' even for Super Nodes.
 However if you would like to change the folder please see the upgrade section in the installation guide

   1. Change to the nodetracker folder and update the tracker application.
-    This may be '~/zencash/secnodetracker' if the install guides were followed or '~/nodetracker' for newer installations
+This may be 'zencash/secnodetracker' if the old install guides were followed.

-      * cd ~/zencash/secnodetracker
+      * cd ~/nodetracker
       * git fetch origin
       * git checkout master
       * git pull